coffee-shop-devs/macm1libvirt/README.md

   - right click to open the application so that you can get past the fact that it is a 3rd party install
   - get the dmg from their github releases, not the apple store
   - essentially, this uses the qemu-system command utm generates, converts it to libvirt, then translates that to terraform
+- I installed nix using the script for macos per their [website](https://nixos.org/download.html#nix-install-macos)